voniersa/MusicGenieAPI/README.md

 ## Stop

-If you want to stop the docker containters you have to type the following command to your command line:
+If you want to stop the docker containers you have to type the following command to your command line:
 ```
 sudo docker-compose stop
 ```